emedware/omni18n/README.md

 Common things are formats for example: `format.price: '{number|$2|style: currency, currency: $1}'` for prices allowing `T.format.price(currency, amount)`

+#### Fallbacks

+`I18nClient` is constructed with an array of locales.
+These are the locales "most preferred first".
+One can easily use the user's settings (often the interface propose "fallbacks") and add hard-coded the language(s) used by the developers.

 ### Zones

 Zones are "software zones".
 Each user don't need the whole dictionary.
 Some texts for example are only used in administration pages and should not be downloaded by everyone.